 Medial palpebral ligament

-Also called the medial canthal tendon (MCT), the medial palpebral ligament is a band of fibrous tissue that holds the inner aspect of the tarsal plates in place.
+The medial palpebral ligament is also called the medial canthal tendon (MCT), which is a band of fibrous tissue that holds the inner aspect of the tarsal plates in place.
 It is closely related to the orbicularis oculi muscle and the tear ducts.
-The MCT is composed of an anterior limb which is formed by a small part of the superficial aspect of the orbicularis muscle that lies behind the tarsus.
+The MCT is composed of an anterior limb which is formed by a small part of the superficial aspect of the orbicular-is muscle that lies behind the tarsus.
 It traverses along a horizontal plane but is also attached to the frontal bone through a superior extension.
 The deeper part of the orbicularis muscle inserts into the back aspect of the lacrimal crest and the lacrimal sac fascia.
 The fascia of the lacrimal sac is therefore closely related to the various aspects of the MCT.

 Lateral palpebral ligament